LG666/variety-vdm-quotes/README.md

 Needs
 - Variety - https://peterlevi.com/variety/

+## Notes

+- This plugin was tested with Variety 0.7.2
+- This plugin is in early development.

 ## credits

 Variety is developed by Peter Levi  - https://peterlevi.com/variety/

 vdm.py is inspired by variety-goodreads-quotes  - https://github.com/dsbmac/variety-goodreads-quotes

+### License

+MIT - Copyright (c) 2019 GOMES Luis